irinanita/issue-tracker/README.md

 weren't actually used in some pages due to the fact that the design didn't require it.
 Hence the occasional empty tags.
 * CSS validated using [W3C Jigsaw Validator](https://jigsaw.w3.org/)

+### Layout testing on different screen sizes
+* Tested with Chrome Dev Tools for different devices
+* Of particular interest was testing the form in the Profile section.
+Initially the *avatar upload** also displayed the path to the current image and an option to delete it by ticking the checkbox (Django's default rendering of *image fields* in forms), but I think the layout wasn't intuitive and UX wasn't working well especially on small devices.
+As a result it was decided to render it as a *file upload field*

 ### Password recovery via mail

 [Mailtrap](https://mailtrap.io/) was used in order to test the process of password recovery via email link.